boxofrox/neovim-scorched-earth/README.md

 nvim -u ./init.vim --noplugin -c ":ScorchedEarthConnect"
 ```

-The `ScorchedEarth` command spawns the Rust plugin in a separate process and
+The `ScorchedEarthConnect` command spawns the Rust plugin in a separate process and
 establishes a channel.

 ## Todo